Rings Whose Non-Invertible Elements Are Uniquely Strongly Clean: Introduction and Basic Concepts

-In a similar vein, expanding the first part of the above concepts, in \cite{1} a ring is called a {\it generalized uniquely clean} ring (or just {\it GUC} for short) if any non-invertible element is uniquely clean.
+Continuing in a similar vein this terminology, expanding the first part of the presented above notions, in \cite{1} a ring is called a {\it generalized uniquely clean} ring (or just {\it GUC} for short) if any non-invertible element is uniquely clean.

-Our work targets to extend the last definition by defining and exploring the following key instruments: A ring is called a {\it generalized uniquely strongly clean} ring (or just {\it GUSC} for short) if every non-invertible element is uniquely strongly clean.
+Our work in this article targets to extend considerably the last definition by defining and exploring the following key instrument: A ring is called a {\it generalized uniquely strongly clean} ring (or just {\it GUSC} for short) if every non-invertible element is uniquely strongly clean.

-The relationships between all of these notions are showed by the next diagram:
+The relationships between all of these ring classes are visualized via the next diagram:

-We are now planning to give a brief program of our results established in the sequel: In the next second section, we establish some fundamental characterization properties of GUSC rings -- e.g., showing that the class of such rings coincides with the union of the classes of local rings and USC rings (see Lemma~\ref{lem2.9}).
-We also prove that a ring $R$ with $J(R)=\{0\}$ is GUSC exactly when it is GUC (see Corollary~ ).
-Besides, we positively settle \cite[Question 4.8]{1} (see Proposition~\ref{prop2.21}).
-Some other related assertions are also obtained.
-In the final third section, we examine GUSC group rings by giving a necessary and sufficient condition for a group ring of a locally finite group to be GUSC (see Theorem~\ref{theo3.3}).
+Our motivating tool here is to develop a substantial study on this {\bf new} class of rings showing that their complete classification is extremely difficult and rather complicated.